gorlug/aws-simple-form-web-app/README.md

 ### WAF IP Allow‑List

-- The Web ACL is created with a dedicated IP set that contains the allowed IPv4 addresses.
+- The Web ACL is created with a dedicated IP set that contains the allowed IPv4 or IPv6 addresses.
 - All requests are blocked by default; a single rule (`IpAllowListRule`) allows only traffic from the configured IPs.
 - To use this in your own environment, adjust the IP addresses in the CDK stack to match your needs.